ga-wdi-exercises/checkpoint-07/README.md

 // Your answer...
 ```

-### Question #3
+### Question 3

-Convert the Ruby and ActiveRecord code below into Javascript and Mongoose code:
+Convert the Ruby and ActiveRecord code below into Javascript and Mongoose code...

 ```rb
 @andy = Instructor.find_by(name: "Andy")